-Join an Existing Smartsheet Plan at Your Organization
+Join an existing Smartsheet plan at your organization

-- Respond to the "Join an Account" Message—If you receive a message that asks you whether you’d like to join an existing account, select the name of the account that you want to join and click Ask to Join.
+- Respond to the Join an Account Message—If you receive a message asking you to join an existing account, select the name of the account that you want to join and click Ask to Join.

-- Join via the Plan & Billing Info in Your Own Smartsheet Instance—Click here to open and use Account Discovery tool.
-Or, browse from Smartsheet.
-Start by selecting Account (in the upper-right corner of the Smartsheet window).
-From the left pane, select Plan & Billing Info, and click Join an Account.
+- Join via your account: Use the Account Discovery tool.
+Or select Account (in the lower-left corner of the Smartsheet window).
+From the left pane, select Plan Info, and click Join an Account.
 Fill out in the request and click Send.

-Account Discovery makes it much easier for you to add people to your account and manage the users in your organization.
+Account Discovery makes it easier for you to add people to your account and manage the users in your organization.

 People at your organization who use Smartsheet as free collaborators, or who are trying it out, will have visibility into which Smartsheet accounts from your organization are available for them to join.
 They’ll easily be able to request a license from you, and you can approve with one click directly from your email.